calvinalvin/truthyjs/README.md

 # truthy

-The Javascript library for finding out the truthyness of anything
+The Javascript library for finding out the truthyness of anything.
+Truthyness is not the same as equality!

 ----